What are Future Regions?

 Ho-Chunk Nation Legislator Carly Lincoln adds, “This is an exciting collaboration and an invigorating step to be taking with Sauk County.
 Forward thinking initiatives and partnerships such as these move everyone forward, not only with the same focus, but with the reins firmly in hand.
 This is how we enhance the future of everyone; this is how change occurs and we are excited to get started.”
 Ho-Chunk Nation Legislator and Sauk County Supervisor Kristin White Eagle notes, “This is truly unprecedented and a welcome change for the betterment of our combined communities.
 We are excited to be a primary member and work to collaboratively envision a shared future

 The cost of participating in the Future Regions initiative depends on the combined population of the communities participating.
 Costs are estimated as follows:

 Population Cost LGI Share Local Share

-In addition to the costs shown above, the local share also includes expenses for hosting the events associated with the program.
+In addition to the costs shown above, the local share also includes expenses for hosting the events associated with the program such as room costs, lunch for participants and refreshments.
 Participation in the program includes access to the Polco civic engagement platform - https://polco.us/ - for each participating community group.